siegerts/astro-lucia-auth-neon/README.md

 ## Deploy

-- This is configured to deploy on Vercel.
+- This is configured to deploy on Vercel in `astro.config.mjs`.

 Adjust the build command so that the Prisma Client is regenerated during CI/CD.